-Free Insured Delivery to Ireland on orders over €75
+Free Irish delivery on orders over €75

-Planning a Christmas Proposal?
+Planning a Proposal?

 Precious stones that are classified as natural have evolved naturally over time.
 Mineral precious stones are found in places like gravel, rocks and pebbles.
 When these precious gems are cut and polished they can be set in precious metals to create stunning and striking pieces of jewellery.
 Natural precious stones can be very valuable and are not to be mistaken with synthetic stones which are grown in laboratories to create a visually similar stone.

 Amethyst is a form of quartz that is violet in colour.
 Its name is derived from the Greek words “ἀ methustos” meaning “not drunk”.
 The ancient Greeks made wine goblets from amethyst and wore it while consuming alcohol believing it would prevent intoxication.
 Amethyst is found in or attached to rocks such as granite.
 When exposed to high levels of heat, Amethyst will turn yellow and is known as a Citrine.
 Amethyst is the birth stone for the month of February.

 Aquamarine is a member of the Beryl family making it a mineral stone.
 Its name comes from a Latin phrase meaning “Water of the Sea”.
 At its best, it is a pastel sea blue but green variants do exist.
 The blue colour is due to trace amounts of Iron in Beryl.
 Yellow or pale coloured Beryl can be treated with heat to create a refreshing blue Aquamarine.
 As the universal symbol for youth, hope and heath, Aquamarine is also the birthstone for the month of March.